Superhero Academy 101: Metaphysics (the Green, the Red, the Clear, the Grey, the Black, and the Speed Force)

 Sometimes heroes are more than they seem on the surface.
-Characters like the Swamp Thing, Animal Man, Aquaman, and the Flash were introduced with simplistic origins only to have them evolve into a more sophisticated backstory.
+Characters like The Swamp Thing, Animal Man, Aquaman, and The Flash were introduced with simplistic origins only to have them evolve into a more sophisticated backstory.
 In these cases, we find a new wrinkle in the way their powers work.
-Each is like an onion where after one layer reveals another new facet which drives readers to know more.
+Each is like an onion where after one layer is peeled back, a new facet that drives readers to know more is revealed.
 Some of these characters are tied to an entire reservoir network of power that makes them almost godlike.

 These heroes are more complicated than an orphaned boy who survives a lone gunman or an alien baby who crash lands in rural Kansas.
 They are tied to elemental networks that make them into forces to be reckoned with.

 The Green is an elemental force network that connects all green plant life within the universe.
 When the consciousness of Alec Holland became the elemental known as the Swamp Thing, he became connected with The Green.
 It's not a job anyone wants, and the application process is quite painful.
 Every man who has become an elemental died as a human torch on the way to his grave.
 From there, they re-emerge as plant elementals.